THE FRUIT OF THE LAND

 The moment you declare that you are a candidate for God’s highest and best, that your goal is to be a hundredfold Christian, the battle will begin.
 You see, the average church member does not present much of a threat to Satan’s kingdom.
 But when a church member decides he or she is determined to be one of God’s Firstfruits, Satan becomes anxious.
 Why?
 Because you could develop into a real threat to his kingdom of fallen angels and demons.

 It is this integration, this oneness, that God desires for you and me.
 God wants us to be one in Christ in Him and with one another.
-It is not that we no longer will be a human being, the goal is that we will become a Divine human being, just as our Lord is.
+It is not that we no longer will be human beings; the goal is that we will become Divine human beings, just as our Lord is.
 Then we truly can be qualified to be a brother of Christ and a son of God.

 God is not making all new things, but all things new and all things in Christ.
-We still will be a human being, but now a life-giving spirit so that all of God’s creatures who are thirsty can come and drink the water of life that always is flowing from the Throne of God that has been created in us.
+We still will be human beings, but now life-giving spirits so that all of God’s creatures who are thirsty can come and drink the water of life that always is flowing from the Throne of God that has been created in us.

 The “manna,” the daily grace, sustains us until we become the dwelling place of God, the place of His rest, His eternal house.
 In God’s house there are many rooms, and Christ is preparing us to be a room in that house.